Q. What kind of feline is available for adoption from Town Cats?

 Q. What do you need to know about me before I can adopt?

-A. Town Cats begins the adoption procedure with an application – click here to view/download the application.
-You can email it to firstname.lastname@example.org, or just come to one of our adoption fairs and fill out the application there.
+A. Town Cats begins the adoption procedure with an application – click here to view the application.
+You can email it to email@example.com, or just come to one of our adoption fairs and fill out the application there.
 After pre-screening we’ll interview you and key members of your household to ensure that everyone is happy with the commitment required.
-If you have a particular cat or kitten in mind that you have seen on the website or at a Pet Fair, you’ll be given the opportunity to spend some time getting acquainted to ensure that the right choice is made.
+If you have a particular cat or kitten in mind that you have seen on the website or at an adoption fair, you’ll be given the opportunity to spend some time getting acquainted to ensure that the right choice is made.
 Sometimes it’s not the adopter doing the choosing!
 We have some kitties who are more than happy to take the choice out of adopters’ hands and tell them who they are taking home!

 Q. Does everyone who applies get approved?